mikolasan/mikolasan.github.io/src/markdown/make/robot/power-board.md

 - Programmer connector.
 Two options: USB to UART with chips like CP210x or CH340, and see [DevKitM](https://dl.espressif.com/dl/schematics/ESP32-S2-DevKitM-1_V1_Schematics.pdf) for [WROOM](/make/esp32-s2-wroom); or COM port (or USB to Serial converter) directly connected to RXD and TXD pins (this [might not work on every system](https://forum.arduino.cc/t/debugging-my-esp32-programmer/703334/13), maybe because DTR and RTS which just automatically trigger **Reset** and **Boot** buttons)
 ![Picture from Last Minute Engineers showing form and marking difference between CP210x and CH340](/make/cp210x-vs-ch340.png "Source: [Last Minute Engineers: Installing ESP32 Board in the Arduino IDE](https://lastminuteengineers.com/esp32-arduino-ide-tutorial/)")
-- Add several buttons in a joystick formation plus functional buttons (for setup, menu)
+- Add several buttons in a joystick formation plus functional buttons (for setup, menu) (seen a capacitors near buttons on a dev board and wondered, so here's [small info about debounce](https://hackaday.com/2015/12/09/embed-with-elliot-debounce-your-noisy-buttons-part-i/))

 ## Solar Panel